Connect, Reflect, Affect

 The program offerings are diverse, connecting students with nature and our outdoor heritage.
 Join the WOW community for support and motivation as you hone your talents and build your confidence with hands-on outdoor skills education.

 We are concerned that modern family experiences do not expose most children to the natural world as was common decades ago.
 We believe that it is essential to reverse the trend of less exposure to one of more if we are to maintain the necessary high proportion of proactive stewards of our natural world.
-In May 2020 we will launch our first outdoor skills workshop for families, particularly those with younger children (7 years and older).
+Look for the launch of our first outdoor skills workshop for families soon.

 Steps We Take To Educate